Innovation Speaker, Founder & Director of Superflux

 Anab Jain is a filmmaker, inventor, and one of the brightest innovators around.
 As Founder and Director of Superflux, Jain hopes to realize the vision of the studio as a new kind of design practice—one that is responsive to the specific and unique challenges and opportunities of the twenty-first century.
 On stage, Jain is candid, honest, and soft-spoken, but very sure of herself.

-Educated in India, Vienna, and London, Anab has an MA with distinction in Interaction Design from the Royal College of Art, London (2005).
-Since then, she has consulted on both strategic and speculative design and technology projects for clients such as Microsoft Research, Nokia, Design Council and NESTA.
+Educated in India, Vienna, and London, Jain has an MA with distinction in Interaction Design from the Royal College of Art, London (2005).
+Since then, she has consulted on both strategic and speculative design and technology projects for clients such as Microsoft Research, Nokia, Design Council, BBC, Sony, Samsung, Anthemis, the Government of UAE, and NESTA.
 Her experience and knowledge of design, emerging markets, new technologies and innovation has led her to be invited as a speaker for conferences worldwide.

-The recipient of the Award of Excellence ICSID, UNESCO Digital Arts Award, and Grand Prix Geneva Human Rights Festival, Jain has also presented her work at MoMA, NY, Apple Computers Inc, Mattel HQ, London Design Festival and British Council amongst others.
-Her work has been profiled in the WIRED UK, Guardian Business Supplement, Popular Science, Marie Claire and Blueprint among others.
-Previously Jain has held senior design and research positions at the Royal College of Art's Helen Hamlyn Centre, Microsoft Research Cambridge and Nokia Design London
+She is the recipient of the Award of Excellence ICSID, UNESCO Digital Arts Award, and Grand Prix Geneva Human Rights Festival, as well as awards from Apple and the UK Government’s Innovation Department.
+Jain has also presented her work at MoMA, NY, V&A Museum, Science Gallery Dublin, Apple Computers Inc, Mattel HQ, London Design Festival, National Museum of China, and British Council, amongst others.
+Her work has been profiled in WIRED UK, Guardian Business Supplement, Popular Science, Marie Claire, and Blueprint among others.
+Previously Jain has held senior design and research positions at the Royal College of Art’s Helen Hamlyn Centre, Microsoft Research Cambridge, and Nokia Design London.

 Superflux: The Future of Design Practice